opentorah/opentorah/collector/README.md

 I do not see the need to set up [Cloud Build](https://cloud.google.com/cloud-build), but if I do - it runs locally too!

-At my scale and using only Google Cloud, [Terraform](https://www.hashicorp.com/products/terraform) is not needed...

 ### Running in local Docker ###